jet113/Thomas-Course-Project-1/README.md

 4. run **docker-compose up**

 NOTE: It may take a few minutes for everything to install.
+If you go to localhost:5000 and nothing is visible OR the links aren't working, then docker-compose isn't finished setting up yet.

 5. Go to your web-browser (I use Google Chrome) and go to http://localhost:5000